nenadpejic/examples/deprecated/react-hook-form/README.md

 $ cd react-hook-form
 ```

 - Make sure to use the node version specified in `.nvmrc`.
-It's recommended to use `nvm` for node version management.
+It is recommended to use `nvm` for node version management.
 [Official nvm docs](https://github.com/nvm-sh/nvm/blob/master/README.md)

 ```sh
 $ nvm use